Carrot Cake Muffins

 4Pour the wet mix into the dry mix and gently fold until just combined.
 The mixture will become quite thick due to the oil setting – this is normal.

-5Spoon the mixture into the lined loaf tin and spread out evenly.
+5Spoon the mixture into the lined muffin tin evenly.
 Use a spatula to ensure no mixture is wasted.

 6Place on top shelf of pre-heated oven and bake for 30-35 minutes.
 Check with a skewer, and if needed bake for another 5 minutes.
 After baking, remove from tin and place on cooling rack.